Skip to Content

 • Sweet Peppers: I prefer the taste of sweet peppers, but bell peppers are a great alternative.

-• Sunflower Sauce: My recipe for sunflower sauce is a combination of natural sunflower butter, Tamari, chili oil, rice wine vinegar, lime juice, ginger paste, garlic, brown monk fruit, and water to achieve the right consistency.
+• Sunflower Sauce: My recipe for sunflower sauce is a combination of natural sunflower butter, Tamari, chili oil, rice wine vinegar, lime juice, ginger paste, garlic, golden monk fruit, and water to achieve the right consistency.

 The full recipe with measurements is in the recipe card below.

-Remove the collard green stems and cut the leaves in half.
+Step 1: Remove the collard green stems and cut the leaves in half.
 Then, bring water to a boil in a saute pan.
 Blanch the leaves for 20 seconds, and set them aside.

 Prepare the collard greens.

-Cut the carrots, celery, cabbage, and sweet peppers into matchsticks.
+Step 2: Cut the carrots, celery, cabbage, and sweet peppers into matchsticks.

 veggierollups7

-Now it’s time to assemble the wraps.
+Step 3: Now it’s time to assemble the wraps.
 Add a small portion of each vegetable to a collard green leaf.

 Add some of each vegetable to the collard green.

-Then, roll it into a cylinder-shape.
+Step 4: Then, roll it into a cylinder-shape.

 Roll the rainbow wrap.

-Cut off the end of the roll-up and set it aside.
+Step 5: Cut off the end of the roll-up and set it aside.

 Cut the ends off of the wrap.

-Combine the ingredients for the sunflower sauce in a small bowl, and whisk to combine.
+Step 6: Combine the ingredients for the sunflower sauce in a small bowl, and whisk to combine.
 Serve the rainbow wraps on a plate with the sunflower sauce.

 Rainbow wraps on a plate with sunflower butter.